jasonbrooks/dustymabe.com/content/post/2017-08-29/post.md

 ```

 Let's take it one step farther and tell the current deployment
-on the system to trcak the `fedora/26/x86_64/updates/atomic-host`
+on the system to track the `fedora/26/x86_64/updates/atomic-host`
 ref from the `local` remote.

 ```nohighlight